DataWraith/notelog/README.md

 #### Searching for Notes

-You can search for notes by tag (fulltext search is not yet supported):
+You can search for notes using fulltext search or by specific tags:

+- `Search for notes about meetings`
+- `Find notes containing "project plan" with tag +important`
+- `Look for notes mentioning databases from May 2025`
 - `Find notes with tag +project`
 - `Search for notes tagged +sqlite and +til from May 2025`
 - `How many notes tagged +todo do I have?`

+The search supports:
+- Content search (words or phrases in the note)
+- Tag search (using the `+tag` syntax)
+- Date filtering (e.g., "from May 2025")
+- Combinations of the above

 To avoid bloating the context window too much, a maximum of 25 note titles and the corresponding IDs will be returned.
 The LLM can then use these IDs to retrieve the note contents on request.